uwplse/pumpkin-pi/README.md

 are some restrictions here on what is possible.
 See [ListToVectCustom.v](/plugin/coq/examples/ListToVectCustom.v) for more information.

-You can also skip one of promote or forget, provide just one, and let DEVOID find the other, for example:
+You can also skip one of promote or forget, provide just one, and let DEVOID find the other for certain search procedures, for example:

 ```
 Save ornament A B { promote = f }.